MapDance/MapDance/README.md

-English, Français or Español please :)
+English, Français or Español please, otherwise it may take longer for us to take it into account :)